-There are 6 steps in the PATH process and it is rather like the facilitators are placing six different sorts of ‘containers’ in front of the group and asking them to fill them one by one.
+There are 7 steps in the PATH process and it is rather like the facilitators are placing seven different sorts of ‘containers’ in front of the group and asking them to fill them one by one.
 A typical PATH usually involves a group of 5-10 individuals made up of the pathfinder (or focus person) and their family, friends and other professionals and support workers who know the focus person well.
-A PATH lasts for 90’ to 2 hours (possibly longer with larger groups).
+A PATH lasts for 90 minutes to 2 hours (possibly longer with larger groups).
 Each step in the PATH process has its own particular conversation associated with it.

-- THE VISION – PATH begins by asking the pathfinder to think about what a good life for them would look like, What matters most to them as they think about their future?
+- CREATING the DREAM – The PATH begins by asking the pathfinder to think about what a good life for them would look like, What matters most to them as they think about their future?
 Others in the group will be asked to build on the vision and say what kind of future they would love to see for the pathfinder.
 This is the longest step and sets the direction for the rest of the PATH

-- NOW – this step aims to create a tension between the vision of a positive possible future and where the pathfinder is now in relation to this future.
+- GROUNDING IT IN THE NOW – this step aims to create a tension between the vision of a positive possible future and where the pathfinder is now in relation to this future.
 The facilitators will ask you to talk about the facts and figures of the now.
 It is a conversation about where the group is starting from.

 The remaining steps are now focused on the different kinds of actions needed to bring the positive future closer…

-- ENROL – this step asks the group – ‘who will we need with us on the journey?’ towards the positive future – it is an opportunity for the pathfinder to invite those present to enroll in his or her future as well as committing themselves to that future.
+- WHO DO WE NEED TO ENROL – this step asks the group – ‘who will we need with us on the journey?’ towards the positive future – it is an opportunity for the pathfinder to invite those present to enrol in his or her future as well as committing themselves to that future.
 The facilitators will also ask the group if there is anyone who is not present who should be invited to join the group in the future and any names given are recorded for future invitations.

-- STAYING STRONG – this step asks the group to identify and talk about what they will need to do (and not do) to keep focused on the path ahead – naming what skills and capacities they already have and can put to work as well as the realtionships knowledge and skills they will need to develop.
+- WHAT WILL IT TAKE? – this step asks the group to identify and talk about what they will need to do (and not do) to keep focused on the path ahead – naming what skills and capacities they already have and can put to work as well as the relationships knowledge and skills they will need to develop.

 Follow the link below to read a detailed thesis by Dr Margo Bristow on the use of PATH by educational Psychologists in the UK.